Ukraine downs Russian hypersonic missile with US Patriot | Law-Order

 The Patriot was first deployed by the US in the 1980s.
 The system costs approximately USD 4 million per missile, and the launchers cost about USD 10 million each, according to analysts.
 At such a cost, it was widely thought that Ukraine would only use the Patriots against Russian aircraft or hypersonic missiles.

+In a Telegram post on Saturday, Valerii Zaluzhnyi, the commander-in-chief of Ukraine's Armed Forces, said he had thanked US Gen. Mark Milley, the chairman of the Joint Chiefs of Staff, for the ongoing American aid to Ukraine.
+Zaluzhnyi said he also briefed Milley “about the situation at the front and preparations” for Ukraine's counteroffensive against Russia.
+Ukraine has not said when it might launch the counteroffensive, but it is widely anticipated this spring.
+In an interview this week with Foreign Affairs magazine, Milley said he would not speculate on if or when it might come, but that with NATO assistance to help train and equip nine brigades' worth of combined arms, armor and mechanized infantry, “the Ukrainians right now have the capability to attack.”
+He also said that their capability to defend was “significantly enhanced from what they were just a year ago.”
+“I don't want to suggest that they may or may not conduct an offensive operation in the coming weeks,” he said.
+“That'll be up to them.
+They've got a significant amount of planning and coordination and all of that to do, if they were to do an offensive operation.
+But they're prepared to do offense or defense.”
+In other developments, officials in both Russia and Ukraine said they had carried out another of their regular exchanges of prisoners of war.

+The Russian Defense Ministry said it brought three military pilots back to Russia, and Ukrainian President Volodymyr Zelenskyy's chief of staff, Andriy Yermak, said 45 fighters who defended the Azovstal steel mill in Mariupol had been returned to Ukraine.

-In other developments, Ukraine's Special Operations Forces accused Russia of using phosphorous munitions in its attempt to wrest control of the eastern city of Bakhmut from Ukrainian forces.
-Russian troops have been trying to take the city for more than nine months, but Ukrainian forces are still clinging to positions on the western edge of the city.
+Also on Saturday, Ukraine's Special Operations Forces accused Russia of using phosphorus munitions in its attempt to wrest control of the eastern city of Bakhmut from Ukrainian forces.
+Russian troops have been trying to take the city for more than nine months, but Ukrainian forces are still clinging to positions on the western outskirts.
 On Saturday, the Ukrainska Pravda newspaper quoted military officials as saying that “the enemy used phosphorus and incendiary ammunition in Bakhmut in an attempt to wipe the city off the face of the earth.”
 A photo accompanying the newspaper report showed an urban area lit up with fire in multiple places.

 The allegations could not be independently verified.
 Russian forces have not commented on the claim but have rejected previous accusations from Ukraine that they had used phosphorus.
 International law prohibits the use of white phosphorus or other incendiary weapons — munitions designed to set fire to objects or cause burn injuries — in areas where there could be concentrations of civilians.
 White phosphorous can also be used for illumination or to create smoke screens.